Raw Deal (1986 film)

-Raw Deal is a 1986 American action film directed by John Irvin, from a story of Sergio Leone's screenwriters Luciano Vincenzoni and Sergio Donati, and starring Arnold Schwarzenegger, Kathryn Harrold, Darren McGavin and Sam Wanamaker.
-The film was released in North America on June 6, 1986.
-The film tells the story of an elderly and embittered high-ranking FBI chief, Harry Shannon, who wants to get revenge against a Mafia organization and sends a former FBI agent and now small-town sheriff Mark Kaminski to destroy the organization from the inside.
+Raw Deal is a 1986 American action film directed by John Irvin and written by Gary DeVore and Norman Wexler, from a story by Luciano Vincenzoni & Sergio Donati.
+The film stars Arnold Schwarzenegger, Kathryn Harrold, Darren McGavin and Sam Wanamaker.
+In the film, Harry Shannon, an elderly FBI agent, recruits Mark Kaminski, an ex-FBI agent, to destroy a mafia organization.

-The film received negative reviews, grossing $16.2 million domestically against its $8–10 million budget.
+Raw Deal was released in North America on June 6, 1986 and grossed $16.2 million in the US against its $8–10 million budget.

 Plot

-On December 16, 1985, in a remote wooded cabin, a mob informant is under protection by the FBI.
-They are ambushed by a hit squad who brutally slaughter the bodyguards and the witness.
-One of the agents killed is Blair Shannon, son of FBI Agent Harry Shannon, who vows revenge.
+A mob informant is under protection by the FBI in a remote wooded cabin, but is soon ambushed by a hit squad, who brutally slaughter the bodyguards and the informant.
+One of the agents killed is Blair Shannon, the son of FBI agent Harry Shannon, who vows to exact revenge.

-After capturing a man posing as a motorcycle cop, small-town sheriff Mark Kaminski goes home to his alcoholic wife Amy, who resents what their lives have been reduced to; Kaminski once worked for the FBI, but five years ago he brutally beat a suspect who sexually assaulted and murdered a young girl.
-Kaminski was given the option to "resign or be prosecuted" by ambitious prosecutor Marvin Baxter, who is now Special Federal Prosecutor heading up a committee investigating the dealings of Luigi Patrovita, the strongest of the Chicago Outfit Dons.
+Mark Kaminski, a small-town sheriff, lives with his alcoholic wife Amy, who resents their way of living.
+Kaminski was also an FBI agent, who had brutally thrashed a suspect for sexually assaulting and murdering a young girl.
+Kaminski was given an option to "resign or be prosecuted" by Marvin Baxter, an ambitious prosecutor, and Kaminski gets suspended from the FBI.
+Baxter, the present Special Federal Prosecutor, sets up a committee to investigate the dealings of Luigi Patrovita, the strongest of the Chicago Outfit crime bosses.

 Due to a leak within the FBI ranks causing their agents to be killed, Shannon recruits Kaminski for an unsanctioned assignment to infiltrate and dismantle Patrovita's organization.
-Kaminski fakes his own death in a chemical plant explosion and poses as convicted felon Joseph P. Brenner.
-He manages to get an audience with Patrovita's right-hand man Paulo Rocca, and convinces them of his worth by harassing Martin Lamanski, a rival mob boss who is trying to move in on his former boss Patrovita's territory.
-While at Patrovita's casino, hidden in a basement level of a high class hotel, he makes the acquaintance of Monique, who works for Rocca's top lieutenant Max Keller.
+Kaminski fakes his own death in a chemical plant explosion and poses as Joseph P. Brenner, a convicted felon.
+Kaminski manages to get an audience with Patrovita's right-hand man Paulo Rocca and convinces them of his worth by harassing Martin Lamanski, a rival mob boss, who is trying to move in the territory of Patrovita.
+While at Patrovita's casino, hidden in a basement level of a high class hotel, Kaminski makes the acquaintance of Monique, who works for Rocca's top lieutenant Max Keller.

 Kaminski continues to work his way into the good graces of the Patrovita family, including devising a plan that recovers $100 million of heroin and cash seized by the feds from one of Patrovita's hideouts and simultaneously assisting in Lamanski's assassination.
-Keller isn't convinced that 'Brenner' is who he says and manages to find proof of the deception, showing Kaminski's photo to a police informant who previously arrested the real Brenner.
-The leak the FBI has been looking for is revealed to be Baxter, who is forced to stay close to Patrovita.
+Keller is not convinced that 'Brenner' is who he says and manages to find proof of the deception, showing Kaminski's photo to a police informant who previously arrested the real Brenner.
+The leak, which the FBI has been looking for, is revealed to be Baxter, who is forced to stay close to Patrovita.
 Kaminski accompanies Keller to a cemetery for a hit job, but discovers that the target is Shannon, forcing Kaminski to blow his cover and kill Keller.
 In the ensuing shootout, Shannon is severely wounded and crippled.